berkay-eren/berkay-eren/README.md

 </p>

 ## About Me
 Experienced in multiple programming languages, with project work in web applications, game development, and management systems.
-Interested in software development, sports analytics and IT laws.
+Interested in software development, sports data science and IT laws.
 I enjoy learning and collaborating in international environments.

 ## Tech Stack